TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.12.2

+This is another minor update.
+This version has a bit of code clean up, and it also adds some more detailed tests.
+There are only two files that need to be updated, and they are as follows.

+* code/app/Console/Commands/ChargeRenewal.php
+* code/tests/Feature/Http/Authentication/RefreshTest.php

 ## 0.12.1

 This is a minor code clean up update with a number of classes that need to be updated.
 The test `code/tests/Unit/Providers/RouteServiceProviderTest.php` should also be removed.
 The test `code/tests/Feature/Http/User/GetMeTest.php` should also be replaced with `code/tests/Feature/Http/User/UserMeTest.php`.